Explicit $L^2$ bounds for the Riemann $\zeta$ function: Introduction

 Say we want to compute a line integral from $\sigma-i \infty$ to $\sigma + i\infty$ involving the zeta function.
-Such integrals arise often in work in number theory, as inverse Mellin transforms.
-To give a ``real-world'' example, the second author had to estimate the double sum
+Such integrals arise often in work in number theory as inverse Mellin transforms.
+For example, during his work on \cite{Hel19}, the second author had to estimate the double sum

-and others of the same kind, during his work on \cite{Hel19}.
+and others of the same kind.
 Now, it is not hard to show that